ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-2-of-2.md

 p.s.
 You will be able to use `sls` and `serverless` commands interchangeably.

-We could use a template to generate the directory and config file, which would take the command `sls create --template aws-nodejs --path ServerlessCivicApp`, but we're gonna change almost everything generated.
+We could use a template to generate the directory and config file, which would take the command `sls create --template aws-nodejs --path ServerlessCivicApp`, but we're going to change almost everything generated.
 You could see Serverless's [list of templates](https://github.com/serverless/serverless/tree/master/lib/plugins/create/templates) for possible template options.
 They support a large range of languages and hosting services.

 Our project structure should look like the following.
 ```text